Skip to main content

 Configure multiple resources for an Anyscale cloud

 This page provides an overview of adding multiple resource configurations to an Anyscale cloud.
-You configure multiple resource configurations so that Anyscale jobs can fallback to using resources in another region or cloud provider when resources in your primary configuration aren't available for your Anyscale clusters.
+You configure multiple resource configurations so that Anyscale jobs can fall back to using resources in another region or cloud provider when resources in your primary configuration aren't available for your Anyscale clusters.

 important